Orders, decorations, and medals of Sri Lanka: Kala Suri

-The Kala Suri is a national honour awarded " for special contributions to the development of the arts".
+The Kala Suri (Sun of Art) is a national honour awarded " for special contributions to the development of the arts".
 Kala Suri ranks lower than Vidya Nidhi.

 For non-nationals

 Sri Lanka Mitra Vibhushana

-The Sri Lanka Mitra Vibhushana is the highest Sri Lankan honour for non-citizens, reserved for heads of state and heads of government with which Sri Lanka has friendly relations “in appreciation of their friendship towards and solidarity with the people of Sri Lanka”.
+The Sri Lanka Mitra Vibhushana (Sri Lankan Friendship Decoration) is the highest Sri Lankan honour for non-citizens, reserved for heads of state and heads of government with which Sri Lanka has friendly relations "in appreciation of their friendship towards and solidarity with the people of Sri Lanka".

 Sri Lanka Rathna

-The Sri Lanka Rathna is a Sri Lankan honour, for foreigners or non-nationals, awarded " for exceptional and outstanding service to the nation".
+The Sri Lanka Rathna (Sri Lankan Friendship Jewel) is a Sri Lankan honour, for foreigners or non-nationals, awarded " for exceptional and outstanding service to the nation".
 It comprises a citation and a gold medal studded with nine "navaratnas" (Sri Lankan gems) with a Manel symbol (the country's national flower).

 Sri Lanka Ranjana

-The Sri Lanka Ranjana is a Sri Lankan honour, for foreigners or non-nationals, awarded " for distinguished service of highly meritorious nature".
+The Sri Lanka Ranjana (Sri Lankan Friendship Delight) is a Sri Lankan honour, for foreigners or non-nationals, awarded " for distinguished service of highly meritorious nature".

 Sri Lanka Ramya

-The Sri Lanka Ramya is a Sri Lankan honour, for foreigners or non-nationals, awarded "for distinguished service".
+The Sri Lanka Ramya (Delight of Sri Lanka) is a Sri Lankan honour, for foreigners or non-nationals, awarded "for distinguished service".

+Vishishta Kaushalyabhimani

+The Vishishta Kaushalyabhimani (Special Pride of Kaushalya) was established in 2023.

+Vishishta Republica Abhimani

+The Vishishta Republica Abhimani (Special Pride of the Republic) was established in 2023.